spider-gazelle/promise/README.md

 ## Promise chaining

-Promises can be chained together.
+Promises can be chained together and the return type of every `.then` block is used to build the next promise, so it is simple to transform values.

 ```crystal